tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 W> ### Loading `staticfiles` and URLs
 W> You'll need to make sure you add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
 If you don't, you'll get an error!
 Template inheritance *does not imply what template tags are available.* If you've programmed before, this works somewhat differently from object-orientated programming languages such as Java, where imports cascade down inheriting classes.
 Notice how we used the `url` template tag to refer to `rango/<category-name>/add_page/` URL pattern.
 The `category.slug` is passed through as a parameter to the `url` template tag and Django's template engine will produce the correct URL for us.

 Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks. `category.html` does not need to be a complete, valid HTML document because `base.html` fills in the blanks for you.
 Remember: all you are doing here is plugging in additional content to the base template to create the complete, rendered HTML document that is sent to the client's browser.
-This rendered HTML document will then conform to the necessary standards, such as providing the document type declaration on the first line.
+This rendered HTML document will then conform to the necessary standards, such as providing the [DTD](https://en.wikipedia.org/wiki/Document_type_declaration) on the first line.

 I> ### More about Templates